 Jalview can calculate and display trees, providing interactive tree-based grouping of sequences though a tree viewer.
-All trees are calculated via the $Calculate \Rightarrow Calculate Tree \Rightarrow \dots$ submenu.
-Trees can be calculated from distance matrices determined from % identity or aggregate BLOSUM 62 score using either average distance (UPGMA) or Neighbour joining algorithms.
-The input data for a tree calculation is either the visible portions of the current selection, or the whole alignment if no selection is present.
+All trees are calculated via the Calculate \Rightarrow Calculate Tree \Rightarrow ... submenu.
+Trees can be calculated from distance matrices determined from % identity or aggregate BLOSUM 62 score using either Average Distance (UPGMA) or Neighbour Joining algorithms.
+The input data for a tree is either the selected region or the whole alignment, excluding any hidden regions.